marcusvolz/generative/README.md

 A Repository of Artistic Visualisations Created with R.

-## Examples

-### Interpolate squares
+## Interpolate squares

-Inperpolates the edges of a square to random line segments inside the square.
+Inperpolates the edges of a square to random line segments.

 ```R
 # Load packages